11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Liechtensteinklamm, Liechtensteinklammstraße 123, 5600 St. Johann im Pongau, Austria

-The scenic trail follows the falls upward with several viewpoints along the way, offering breathtaking photo opportunities and a refreshing mist in the air.
-Parking and entrance are well organized, and the short walk to the lower viewpoint makes it accessible for most visitors.
+Our final stop of the day was Krimml Waterfalls, located near the village of Krimml in Hohe Tauern National Park.
+The Krimml Falls are the highest in Austria and among the tallest in Europe, cascading more than 1,200 feet (380 meters) in three dramatic tiers.
+The scenic trail follows the falls upward with several viewpoints along the way, offering breathtaking photo opportunities and a cool mist in the air.
+Parking and entry are well organized, and the short walk to the lower viewpoint makes it accessible for most visitors.

 Krimml Waterfalls is Located near the village of Krimml in the Hohe Tauern National Park

 After checking in, we took a short walk through Mayrhofen as a light rain began to fall.
 The streets were calm, and the mountains were wrapped in a soft mist.
-Everything seemed to move at an easy pace.

 We stopped for dinner at Goldkind, a modern farm-to-table restaurant in town.
 Inside, the space glowed warmly against the gray evening outside, the kind of cozy light that made the whole place feel inviting.
 We enjoyed a relaxed meal with cocktails while the rain continued outside, a simple and comfortable evening that felt perfectly in sync with the weather.